decimal

 • no heap allocations to prevent garbage collector impact.

-• high performance, arithmetic operations are 5x to 150x faster than shopspring/decimal package.
+• high performance, arithmetic operations are 2x to 41x faster than shopspring/decimal (see Benchmarks below).

 • 57 bits mantissa to limit rounding errors compared to float64 (50 bits mantissa) for common operation like additions, multiplications, divisions.